evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 `allow_for_git_tag`, or `git_tag_only` (if combined, the
 `allowed_requesters` will always take higher precedence).

+If `allowed_requesters` is specified and a conflicting project setting is also specified, `allowed_requesters` will take higher precedence.
+For example, if the project settings configure a [GitHub PR patch definition](Project-and-Distro-Settings.md#github-pull-request-testing) to run tasks A and B but task A has `allowed_requesters: ["commit"]`, then GitHub PR patches will only run task B.

 To cause a task to not run at all, set `disable: true`.

 -   This behaves similarly to commenting out the task but will not